-4.8.1 The Mask

-- i) The mask must be made with mesh (space between wires) of maximum 2.1mm and from wires with a minimum gauge of 1mm diameter. - iii) The mesh must withstand, without permanent deformation, the introduction into the mesh of a conical instrument, the angle of the surface of the cone being at 4° to the axis and a pressure of 12kg. - iii) The bib of the mask must be made with cloth resistant to 1600 Newtons.
+4.8.1 The Mask i) ii) iii) iv) v) The mask must be made with mesh (space between wires) of maximum 2.1mm and from wires with a minimum gauge of 1mm diameter.
+The mesh must withstand, without permanent deformation, the introduction into the mesh of a conical instrument, the angle of the surface of the cone being at 4° to the axis and a pressure of 12kg.
+The bib of the mask must be made with cloth resistant to 1600 Newtons.
 Only masks with two independent security devices will be allowed for use at all UIPM competitions.
 The mask must not be covered, in whole or in part, by material that can cause the point to glance off it.
-The mask must be so shaped that the bib reaches below the prominence of the collarbones (clavicles). - iv) A mask which does not comply with the safety requirements laid down in this article will be visibly rendered unusable by the weapon checking personnel. - v) The mesh part of the mask can be painted in two different ways: - painting the mesh with the colours of the nation of the athlete or - exact mirroring the nation's flag of the athlete on the mesh of the mask.
+The mask must be so shaped that the bib reaches below the prominence of the collarbones (clavicles).
+A mask which does not comply with the safety requirements laid down in this article will be visibly rendered unusable by the weapon checking personnel.
+The mesh part of the mask can be painted in two different ways: painting the mash with the colours of the athlete or exact mirroring the nation's flag of the athlete on the mesh of the mask.
 No other way of painting on the mask is allowed to use at the competitions.
+4.8.2 i) Weight and length